Top 10 Yoga Mudras: Health in Your Hands

 10. Dhyana Mudra (Mudra of Meditation)

-1. Choose a Calm Space – Find a quiet place where you won’t be disturbed.
+Choose a Calm Space: Find a quiet, peaceful corner where you won't be interrupted.

 Conclusion